msamblanet/node-obfuscator/README.md

 ```
 // Use the default instance
-import obfuscator from "@msamblanet/node-obfuscator";

-// Optionally configure the obfuscator
-obfuscator.configure({});

-const obfuscated = obfuscator.encodeString("Hello world");
-const restored = obfuscator.decodeString(obfuscated);

-// You can also create your own instances
 import { Obfuscator } from "@msamblanet/node-obfuscator";
 const obfuscator = new Obfuscator(/* optional config */);
 // use obfuscator as above...